Bedouin systems of justice: Blood feud protocols

-Protocols regarding blood feuds often override court decisions, and may vary from tribe to tribe.
-Punishment for murder is usually harsher than punishment meted out to acts of disturbing the assahiya (tribal solidarity).
+Protocols regarding blood feuds often override court decisions and may vary from tribe to tribe.
+Punishment for murder is usually harsher than that meted out for acts of disturbing the assahiya or solidarity of the tribe.
 The punishment for murder is usually capital punishment, but in some tribes a blood vengeance fee may be exacted instead.
-The general governing principle is that of Dum butlab dum ("blood begets blood"), which may be compared to the lex talionis.
+The general governing principle is that of Dum butlab dum ("blood begets blood"), which may be compared to "an eye for an eye".
 In many tribes, the first five levels of male cousins (Khamsa) are obligated to seek out and kill the murderer.
 If not found, another male member of the murderer's tribe would have to die in the retaliatory killing.